(Download this fact sheet as a PDF in English, Spanish or French)

 Why should I care?

 While the U.S. spends the most money on health care, we still lag behind other high-income nations on a number of health outcomes.
-For example, in 2013, health care spending ate up more than 17 percent of the U.S. gross domestic product — that's about 50 percent more than many other industrialized nations.1 Yet we rank 26th out of 43 nations in terms of life expectancy.2 Also striking is the fact that only 3 percent of our health care spending is focused on prevention and public health, when over 75 percent of our health care costs are related to preventable conditions.
-3 4
+For example, in 2013, health care spending ate up more than 17 percent of the U.S. gross domestic product — that's about 50 percent more than many other industrialized nations.1 Yet we rank 28th out of 43 nations in terms of life expectancy.2 Also striking is the fact that only 3 percent of our health care spending is focused on prevention and public health, when 75 percent of our health care costs are related to preventable conditions.
+3, 4

 What can I do to help support our public health infrastructure?